JacquesCarette/Drasil/code/drasil-example/Drasil/Projectile/README.md

 --------------------------------------------------
 ### Summary of Folder Structure and File Contents
-Last updated: May 24, 2019
+Last updated: May 28, 2019
 --------------------------------------------------

 **src**
-  - Manually created source code for the Projectile example
+  - Manually created source code for Projectile

+Assumptions.hs
+  - The assumptions for Projectile

 Body.hs
-  - The main document body representation for the Projectile example
+  - The main document body representation for Projectile

+Concepts.hs
+  - The example-specific concepts for Projectile

+DataDefs.hs
+  - The data definitions for Projectile

+GenDefs.hs
+  - The general definitions for Projectile

+Goals.hs
+  - The goal statements for Projectile

+IMods.hs
+  - The instance models for Projectile

 Main.hs
   - A list of what should be generated